 Me?
-I luv 'em!
-Without page builders, WordPress would've been relegated to the ranks of Joomla, Drupal, and countless other CMS and blogging relics from the past.
+I luv ’em!
+Their major pros outweigh any minor cons.
+Without page builders, WordPress would’ve been relegated to the ranks of Joomla, Drupal, and countless other CMS and blogging relics from the past.

 Now that you’ve been assured of my integrity and heartfulness, here are my experiences with Thrive Themes (and in particular Thrive Architect) – or as they’d say in Germany: my “Thrive Themes erfahrung” :o)